vtex-apps/io-documentation/docs/README.md

 ## How documentation works in VTEX IO

 Documentation in VTEX IO is built with the mindset that developers should have it at hand, in order to encourage its scaling and maintenance.
-Therefore, what that means is that all [VTEX IO Docs](https://vtex.io/docs) content is dynamically rendered from the code of each and every app in VTEX IO's registry, using the **Docs Builder**.
+Therefore, what that means is that all [VTEX Developer Portal](https://developers.vtex.com/) content is dynamically rendered from the code of each and every app in VTEX IO's registry, using the **Docs Builder**.

 ## Docs Builder

-The Docs Builder is a VTEX IO builder that access the `/docs` folder contained in the app's code, reading its markdown content and rendering it as a page in [VTEX IO Docs](https://vtex.io/docs).
+The Docs Builder is a VTEX IO builder that access the `/docs` folder contained in the app's code, reading its markdown content and rendering it as a page in [VTEX Developer Portal](https://developers.vtex.com/).

 ![diagram (1)](https://user-images.githubusercontent.com/18701182/64049859-9fc5bc80-cb4c-11e9-8072-4200ead73e9a.png)